8 Learning Styles | Overview and Types

 Visual Learning Style

-They tend to visualise what people say in their minds in order to understand.
+This is a style of learning using the sense of vision.
+Visual learners remember and learn what they see the most.
+They tend to visualise what people say in their minds to understand.
 They are more into watching films or going to the cinema.

 Visual learners can easily forget people’s names but rarely forget faces.
 To help visual learners learn fast they should incorporate visual objects, images and pictures into their learning experience, such as drawing and creating diagrams.